If you like the work I do on this blog, please consider supporting it via my Patreon.

 I can’t help but be struck by the difference in the photo quality.
 My camera in 2006 was a $400-500 mid-range digital camera.
 The one I used to take photos of Tara is just a little better in quality (it’s a new technology class of camera, but it was also in the $500 range at time of purchase, so fairly comparable.)
 It’s now six years old and I am considering replacing it.
 Partly due to mechanical issues, partly in hopes of being able to add video to my repertoire.
 Both cameras allowed for setting white balance, f/stop, and other features useful to taking pictures of miniatures.
 Some of the difference is also down to my improving my photo taking set up with more lights, and use of a tripod, as well as using a grayscale card to help with editing the colours to look truer to life.
 I did re-edit the pictures from 2006 to try to make the comparison between photos a little fairer.

 I quite like the colour scheme on Anwyn, and suspect many people will prefer it to that used on Tara.
 I’ve been thinking about having another go of that colour scheme for a while now, and I hope a figure it will suit presents itself soon.
-Tara’s colour scheme is fairly well suited to the character, but lacks a little oomph from an artistic point of view.
+The colour choices create more of a focal point around Anwyn’s face.
+Tara’s colour scheme is fairly well suited to the character, but lacks a little oomph from an artistic point of view, and it does not have a strong focal point.

 Although there are some nice areas of highlight on Anwyn, I think I have improved my level of contrast over time.
 There are much deeper shadows on Tara than on Anwyn, as well as stronger contrast between some colour areas.
 I think the contrast difference is most noticeable in the hair and the non-metallic metal.
 That said, Tara has some contrast issues and needs stronger and more small top level highlights throughout most of the figure.
 The level of contrast isn’t that noticeably problematic in a photo, but viewed at tabletop distance she lacks the desired level of ‘pop’.

 When it comes to nuance and complexity in colour, there I feel I have made noticeable improvement.
 Anwyn’s colours play it straight, and that results in a bit of a plastic, artificial look.
 Shadows and highlights are just darker and lighter variations of the midtones.
 There is no added complexity of colour in the face like blush or interesting shadow colours.
 The lack of colour complexity/variation is particularly noticeable in the difference between the two bases.
-Both are pretty simple, but Tara’s seems much more ‘real’ and related to the figure, largely because of the way it’s painted more than the types of scenic elements used.
+Both are pretty simple, but Tara’s seems much more ‘real’ and related to the figure.
+This is largely due to the way it’s painted rather than the types of gravel or foliage I used.

 Brush Skills Comparison